Skip to content

 How much milk should a 13 month old drink? anchor

-According to the American Academy of Pediatrics, babies who are 13 months old should drink 16-24 ounces of whole milk per day.
-Serving about 4-6 ounces of milk with meals or a snack allows your baby to be hungry enough to eat other foods with needed nutrients instead of filling up on milk alone.
+According to the American Academy of Pediatrics, babies who are 13 months old should drink about 16 ounces of whole milk per day.
+Serving milk with meals or a snack allows your baby to be hungry enough to eat other foods with needed nutrients instead of filling up on milk alone.

 If you’re wondering HOW to do this, let me talk you through the transition from formula or breastmilk to whole milk and also from the bottle to the sippy cup.